jmbenlloch/daqling/README.md

 #### (Optional) Build the CassandraDataLogger

-To build the CassandraDataLogger it is necessary to:
+To build the (experimental) CassandraDataLogger it is necessary to:

 - have a Cassandra C++ driver installation under `/opt/cassandra-driver/` (optional Ansible playbook)
 - from a fresh terminal: